Guide

 Run Deckset in a resizable window so you can keep notes, dashboards, or chat visible during video calls and hybrid meetings.

-Exporting for async review
+Exporting PDFs for review

-- Slide-only PDFs for quick scanning and decision-making.
+• Slide-only PDFs for quick scanning and decision-making.

-- Multi-page-per-slide exports for compact printouts or meeting packets.
+• Multiple slides per page for compact printouts or meeting packets.

 Collaborate and version